-Using an incorrect user agent when web scraping or not applying some related best practices is a recipe to get blocked by antibots.
-To solve that, you'll find here a list of the best user agents for scraping and some tips to use them.
+Using an incorrect user agent when scraping or not applying some related best practices is a recipe for getting blocked.
+To solve that, you'll find here the best user agents list for scraping and some tips to use them.

 Ready?
 Let's go!